donnievawter/insightchat/README.md

 1. Set up a RAG service endpoint
 2. Configure `RAG_API_URL` in your `.env` file
 3. Toggle "Use RAG Context" in the chat interface

+## Document Viewing

+InsightChat includes a built-in document viewer that supports multiple file types:

+### Supported Formats

+- **Audio Files**: WAV, MP3, M4A, FLAC, OGG - Play audio directly with HTML5 audio controls
+- **Images**: PNG, JPG, JPEG, GIF, WEBP, SVG, BMP
+- **Documents**: PDF (inline viewer), DOCX (text extraction)
+- **Data**: CSV/TSV (interactive table view)
+- **Email**: EML, EMLX (formatted email viewer)
+- **Text**: MD, TXT, JSON, XML, YAML, and more

+### Using the Document Viewer

+1. When RAG is enabled, source documents appear with each AI response
+2. Click "View Document" on any source to open it in the viewer
+3. For audio files, use the built-in player controls to play, pause, seek, and adjust volume
+4. Download any document using the download button in the viewer header

 ## Development